motiwari/BanditPAM/README.md

 Alternatively, to run a "smaller" set of tests, from the main repo folder run `python tests/test_smaller.py` or `python tests/test_larger.py` to run a set of longer, more intensive tests.
 ## Credits

 Mo Tiwari wrote the original Python implementation of BanditPAM and many features of the C++ implementation.
-Mo now maintains the C++ implementation.
+Mo and Adarsh Kumarappan now maintain the implementations.

 James Mayclin developed the initial C++ implementation of BanditPAM.